butterproviders/butter-provider/README.md

 Here we'll be creating a provider for the vodo.net service.

 ### Create a npm module
-Create a directory and init an new npm module:
+Create a directory and init a new npm module:

 ``` shell
 mkdir butter-provider-vodo